MatheusCordeiroP/dinosaur-genetic-algorithm/README.md

 the time is not over.)_

 ## How to run this Project?
-If you want just to "play", change the parameters to see the differences between generations, and to test everything, you can unzip the zip file "Game" and run "Dinossauro IA.exe" file.
+If you want just to "play", change the parameters to see the differences between generations, and to test everything, you can unzip the zip file <a href="https://github.com/MatheusCordeiroP/dinosaur-genetic-algorithm/blob/main/Game.rar">*Game*</a> and run "Dinossauro IA.exe" file.
 It should works in any windows.

 If you want to change the code, change the game, create something based on this, you will need to know that this project was made with a Game Engine, so it will need it to be modified.
 You will need to download <a href="https://unity.com/pt/download">Unity Game Engine</a>.